Alloy Artifacts |

 The overall length is 8.1 inches, and the finish is nickel plating.

-Fig. 7 at the left shows a pair of Pexto 22-5 1/2 slip-joint combination pliers, marked with just the Pexto brand and model.
+Fig. 14 shows a pair of Pexto 22-5 1/2 slip-joint combination pliers, marked with the "PEXTO" block-letter logo and model number.

 The overall length is 5.5 inches, and the finish is polished nickel.